simgerchev/public-repo-notes/docker/docker-commands.md

 docker exec -it <container-name> sh/bash
 ```

-### Build the Image again
+### Build/Rebuild the Image

-To build the image again or rebuild it use this command:
+To build the image or rebuild it use this command:

 ```bash
 docker-compose build --no-cache
 ```

-### Build the Image again
+### Run the container

 To start all containers using the currently built image and the docker-compose file use this command: